 - never use their scooter on the road

-- always wear a helmet that fits wear protective equipment that fits, including knee, wrist, elbow pads
+- always wear a helmet and protective equipment that fits, including knee, wrist, elbow pads

 - use a scooter that is suitable for their weight, age and height

 Young children are most at risk of injuries using a push scooter.
-Common injuries include falls, cuts and bruises.
+Always supervise them when they are playing.